Skip to Content

 I used approximately 13 strips of each fabric/ribbon

-The final length of the rag ribbon bunting was 47″, but you can easily make it as long or short as you like.
+The final length of the rag ribbon garland was 47″, but you can easily make it as long or short as you like.

 Rag Ribbon Garland